bacherfl/knative-workshop/01-serving/README.md

 Now we get something like `192.168.39.25:31619`

-Next we need to get the URL of the service, with `k get ksvc`, like:
+Next we need to get the URL of the service, with `kubectl get ksvc`, like:

 ```
 NAME            URL                                        LATESTCREATED         LATESTREADY           READY   REASON